unsloppy

 Historical Fiction

-Period-grounded stories built around social pressure and lived detail.
+Period-grounded stories built around social constraint and lived detail.

 Horror